 This includes the development of non-fungible tokens (NFTs), faucets, token contracts, and guest books, amongst others.
 This helps them to boost their project contribution and progress efficiently.

 Who Is Building On The Blockchain?

-- Mintbase – an easy-to-use platform that enables users to issue and sell NFTs cheaply and simply.
+- Mintbase – An easy-to-use platform that enables users to issue and sell NFTs cheaply and simply.

-- Paras – an NFT marketplace focused on top-quality work curated by a select group of artists.
+- Paras – An NFT marketplace focused on top-quality work curated by a select group of artists.

-The NEAR Foundation has a NEAR Grants Program in place that supports projects that intend to expand the NEAR ecosystem and its global community.
+The NEAR Foundation has a NEAR Grants Program that supports projects that intend to expand the NEAR ecosystem and its global community.
 It is estimated that over $1 million in grants will be awarded for project development on NEAR this year.